 When you’re checking on permits, also check the rules for street parking in your neighborhood.
-Some communities have certain times that street parking is not allowed or even prohibit overnight parking.
+Some communities have certain times when street parking is not allowed or even prohibit overnight parking.
 If that’s the case–or you don’t have enough street parking–consider hiring a valet service to park the cars at a nearby open lot.
 Just be sure to tell guests ahead of time so they don’t leave valuables in their cars that you could be held liable for.

 This is one of the most important details to keep in mind when planning your space and your rentals.
 A group of 20+ people will produce a lot of trash over an entire day, so you’ll need to rent plenty of trash and recycling bins to collect it all.
 Your caterer might even take care of emptying the bins throughout the day, so ask if that’s a service they offer.
 If not, you might want to designate or hire someone to monitor the bins so they don’t get too full and cause an unpleasant sight or smell.

 If you’d rather stay outdoors, put a hold on a tent early so that it’s ready to be picked up in case you need it.
 When using the tent, ensure that the sides are completely covered to protect against the rain, bring in small fans to beat the heat, or rent propane heaters to keep your guests warm.
 The hope is that you don’t have to go to plan B, but it’s best to have a plan in place ahead of time so you’re not scrambling at the last minute.

 Second, because guests won’t be traveling between events, you want to ensure there is no downtime.
 You might consider doing all your photos before the ceremony so you can go straight to cocktails with everyone else.
 But, if you’d rather wait, you can also plan an activity or set out yard games during cocktail hour to keep them occupied until you finish up.